ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The security requirements of this section are distinct from the security requirements of the other BPI layers or any custom APIs because the external systems which are invoking services exposed by the BPI or CCSM Abstraction Layer should not be assumed to be a trusted service without authentication.
 This is because this standard does not define the operating model of external systems or a BPI or any of the BPI layers, and, therefore, must necessarily prescribe requirements assuming a 100% adversarial environment.

-**[R65]**	Abstraction Layers utilized in a BPI MUST be compatible with widely used external authentication services or .
+**[R65]**	Abstraction Layers utilized in a BPI MUST be compatible with widely used external authentication services.

 Non-normative examples of such authentication technologies are [OAUTH](####OAuth-2.0), [SAML](####SAML), [OIDC](####OIDC), [AD/LDAP](####ActiveDirectory).